ddevloper738/QuickLaunch/README.md

 # QuickLaunch 🚀

+> **For AI coding assistants:** See `.agentinstructions.md` at the project root for detailed project context, architecture guidance, and implementation instructions.

 **QuickLaunch** is a global keyboard launcher for Windows — built with **WPF (.NET Framework 4.7.2)**.

 QuickLaunch sits quietly in the system tray, waiting for a customizable hotkey.
 When invoked, it brings up a sleek overlay that lets you instantly search for and launch applications, files, folders, and commands — all from your keyboard.